-The first point I want to make is that each village is made up of two-story bungalow buildings.
-There are no elevators at Caribbean Beach.
+The first consideration is that each village is made up of two-story bungalow buildings.
+There are no elevators in any of the buildings at Caribbean Beach.

 Half of the rooms are upstairs and the other half down.
-Therefore, it’s safe to say there’s a 50/50 chance you’ll end up in a second-floor room.
+So it’s safe to say there’s a 50/50 chance you’ll end up in a second-floor room.